In search of a better phone at a mid-range price? You are at the right place.

 This phone has somewhat similar features to Coolpad Cool1.
 The phone has an inferior battery capacity of 3340mAh and a 3GB RAM(there’s also 4GB variant) that comes with its custom Kirin 655 CPU clocked at 2.1GHz.
 The software experience of Huawei’s EMUI is smoother than Coolpad and unlike Coolpad comes with an expandable 32GB storage.

-Samsung Galaxy J7 Prime is a superior version of Samsung’s successful J-series lineup.
-Galaxy J7 Prime is powered by an Exynos 7870 Octa-Core CPU along with a 3GB of RAM.
-It has a 5.5-inch Full-HD IPS screen that features better saturation and contrast compared to other phones in the list.
+Samsung Galaxy J7 Pro is a superior version of Samsung’s successful J-series lineup.
+Galaxy J7 Pro is powered by an Exynos 7870 Octa-Core CPU along with a 3GB of RAM.
+It has a 5.5-inch Full-HD Super AMOLED screen that features better saturation and contrast compared to other phones in the list.

 Xiaomi Mi A1 (Rs.
 30,000)